Car Allowance Rebate System

 The Car Allowance Rebate System (CARS), colloquially known as "cash for clunkers", was a $3 billion U.S. federal scrappage program intended to provide economic incentives to U.S. residents to purchase a new, more fuel-efficient vehicle when trading in a less fuel-efficient vehicle.
-The program was promoted as a post-recession stimulus program to boost auto sales while putting more fuel-efficient vehicles on the roadways.
+The program was promoted as a post-recession stimulus program to boost auto sales (which had declined due to the 2008 financial crisis, the Great Recession, and the 2008–2010 automotive industry crisis) while putting more fuel-efficient vehicles on the roadways.

-The program officially started on July 1, 2009, processing of claims began July 24, and the program ended on August 24, 2009, as the appropriated funds were exhausted.
+The program officially started on July 1, 2009, the processing of claims began July 24, and the program ended on August 24, 2009, as the appropriated funds were exhausted, having scrapped 677,081 vehicles.
 The deadline for dealers to submit applications was August 25.
 According to estimates of the Department of Transportation, the initial $1 billion appropriated for the system was exhausted by July 30, 2009, well before the anticipated end date of November 1, 2009, due to very high demand.
 In response, Congress approved an additional $2 billion.

 Legislative history

-Economist Alan Blinder helped popularize the idea of a scrappage program, and the moniker "cash for clunkers", with his July 2008 op-ed piece in The New York Times.
-Blinder argued that a cash-for-clunkers program would have a tripartite purpose of helping the environment, stimulating the economy, and reducing economic inequality.
+Economist Alan Blinder helped popularize the idea of a scrappage program and the moniker "cash for clunkers" with his July 2008 op-ed piece in The New York Times.
+Blinder argued that a cash-for-clunkers program would have a three-pronged purpose of helping the environment, stimulating the economy, and reducing economic inequality.

-Jack Hidary of Smart Transportation and Bracken Hendricks of the Center for American Progress co-wrote a paper that was distributed to Congressional offices in November 2008 describing the multiple benefits of a cash-for-clunkers program.
+Jack Hidary of Smart Transportation and Bracken Hendricks of the Center for American Progress co-wrote a paper that was distributed to congressional offices in November 2008 describing the multiple benefits of a cash-for-clunkers program.